Peachyweachy11/Message_Generator/README.md

-Do not click the button
+Do not click the generate button